Simple Patriotic Table Vignette Idea

 Do you hesitate to create vignettes for your home because you think you have to spend money or it takes a lot of time?
-I’m here to show you that you can creat any vignette, especially a patriotic vignette, from your own home quickly at no cost.
+I’m here to show you that you can create any vignette, especially a simple patriotic table vignette idea, from your own home quickly at no cost.

 Memorial Day is on the last day of May this year ~ four weeks away ~ so we have plenty of time to plan and think about how we want to decorate and celebrate.